Lets Restore Some Of That New PC Speed! (Part 1)

 Possibility #2: Removing Data and Freeing up Space on Your Hard Drive

 While a periodic clean of unnecessary files, and uninstall of programs you no longer are using is a great idea, unless you are almost out of space on your primary hard drive, freeing up space on your hard drive will not speed up your PC.
-The problem is when you do not have enough hard drive Hot PC Tips - Drive C Spacespace for storage of new data or for the windows Cache (Virtually Memory) to work properly.
+The problem is when you do not have enough hard drive space for storage of new data or for the windows Cache (Virtually Memory) to work properly.
 If your drive is dangerously low on space, then your computer will drastically slow down because most programs need room to dynamically grow and shrink through the creation of temporary files.
 If there’s no room on the drive to store these, your system will slow to a crawl.
 As a rule of thumb, you need to maintain a minimum of 20 GB of free space on your hard drive.

 If hard drive space is a problem for you, your options are to free up space on your primary hard drive, or upgrade your system to a new larger hard drive.
 To free up space you can purchase an inexpensive USB external drive and store some of your data there.
 If your system has a USB 3.0 Port you should buy a USB 3,0 capable drive.
 Find our why here!